POS Network Issues: Tips to Get Back Online Quickly

 • Feb 8, 2023

 Both internal and external networks are required to keep a company running.
-These networks support your POS, email, phones, and web-connected devices.
+These networks support your point of sale (POS), email, phones, and web-connected devices.

 If you aren’t experiencing issues, there are steps you can take to prevent POS downtime or create a failover system to protect yourself.
 This guide walks you through all of these points, including tips for diagnosing a POS connectivity issue, troubleshooting problems, creating a failover system, and performing regular preventative maintenance on your POS network.